Chris Peruzzi is a comic book superhero historian who is passionate about how today's comic book heroes are the new mythology for America.

 Bruce comes from old money built on industry and real estate.
 If Thomas and Martha Wayne had not been killed when Bruce was a kid, Bruce Wayne would have been incredibly spoiled.
 His father was a doctor who didn’t even need to work.

-Under Bruce’s (and Lucius Fox’s) stewardship, the Wayne Fortune has flourished immensely.
+Under Bruce’s (and Lucius Fox’s) stewardship, the Wayne fortune has flourished immensely.
 Almost every company run by a hero who doubles as an industrialist (including Ted Kord, of Kord Industries; Rex Tyler, or Tyler Chemicals; Michael Holt, or Holt Holdings, Inc.; and Superman’s Daily Planet) is ultimately owned by Bruce Wayne.
 The Wayne fortune is diversified in oil, real estate, electronics, media, botanical and food production, and scientific research.
 The payoff to Batman is that he gets to use (and lose) prototypes from any of these industries in his war on crime – claiming that their losses are through industrial theft or sabotage.

-Batman’s investments have more to do with protecting his allies’ income and insuring that they do not fall into the corruption that comes through most corporations.
+Batman’s investments have more to do with protecting his allies’ income and ensuring that they do not fall into the corruption that comes through most corporations.
 In keeping his fortune controlled, Bruce Wayne is one of the richest men on the planet.

 Depending on the version of Luthor’s origin you go by, Luthor was the son of an abusive alcoholic.
 Luthor, a gifted child, had no desire to remain under his parents’ thumbs and took out a large insurance policy on them after “fixing” their car brakes.